vicgoodall/travelr/README.md

 02. As the customer, I want to be able to take a quick quiz to receive a personalised approach.

-* a) Given the user has decided to take the quiz, the can receive a result within 20 seconds
+* a) Given the user has decided to take the quiz, they can receive a result within 20 seconds

 * b) Given the user is completing the quiz, they answer three different questions